-VCRP data obtained from the FDA in 201750 indicated that some of the alkane diols are being used in cosmetic formulations (Table 4).
+VCRP data obtained from the FDA in 2017 indicated that eight of the alkane diols are being used in cosmetic formulations (Table 4).
 Among the ingredients reported to be most frequently used are Propanediol (1138 reported uses), Methylpropanediol (541 reported uses), and Isopentyldiol (135 reported uses).
-Results from a concentration of use survey conducted in 201551 (Table 4) indicated that the ingredients with some of the highest maximum reported concentrations of use were 39.9% Propanediol (in non-spray deodorants), 21.2% Methylpropanediol (in non-spray body and hand products), and 15% Isopentyldiol (in hair conditioners, non-coloring shampoo, and other hair preparations, non-coloring).
+Results from a concentration of use survey conducted in 2015 (Table 4) indicated that the ingredients with the highest maximum reported concentrations of use were Propanediol (39.9% in non-spray deodorants), Methylpropanediol (21.2% in body and hand products), and Isopentyldiol (15% in non-coloring hair formulations).